 What do we see Christ do with the marginalized?
 As previously mentioned, He ate with them, He walked with them, He cried with them, He healed them, He validated them, and He listened to them.
-Most important, Christ taught everyone the doctrine of His Father—the doctrine of ultimate liberation: that in Him and through Him alone we are made free from the bondage of sin and death and that in Him we overcome all things.

 Those of you who know me understand that I would prefer a much more intimate setting for a conversation.
 In fact, one of the reasons I became a clinician was because I prefer one-on-one and small-group interactions.
 You came to the devotional today likely preferring to hear from a charismatic and dynamic speaker.
 I guess my mom was right when she said that we don’t always get what we prefer.
 As my initial nerves begin to subside, I sincerely feel that it is good to be with you today.